PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 - `id`s
 - `data-*` attributes
 - named inputs
-- as a last resort, if none of the above makes sense, on classes, but prefixed with `js-`
+- as a last resort, if none of the above makes sense, on classes, but prefixed by `js-`

-And probably other things too, but never HTML classes.
+And probably other things too, but almost never HTML classes and when using classes, always prefixed by `js-`.

 The goal of this convention is to: